French Dog Breeds

 Additionally, it is essential to remember that these are brachycephalic dogs which need special care to preserve their good health.
 This is also in aid to help prevent common diseases of the French Bulldog.

-The Papillon is one of the most exquisite looking French dog breeds.
+The Papillon is one of the most exquisite looking small French dog breeds.
 They have a graceful demeanor and smooth walk, one reason it is considered one of the most elegant looking dogs in the world.
 They are intelligent and active as well as affectionate and extroverted within their family, even if not especially sociable with strangers.
 The name derives from their distinctive head shape which looks like a butterfly with outstretched wings.